ag-sc/lemon.dbpedia/test/README.md

 ##Steps

 * Generate the RDF
+ * Follow the instructions in <a href="http://github.com/jmccrae/lemon.patterns">lemon.patters</a> to generate a file with triples in the RDF/XML format.
 * Store it in a SPARQL endpoint
+ *For instance, you can use <A HREF="http://jena.apache.org/documentation/serving_data/index.html">Fuseki</A> (part of Jena) due to its simplicity.
-* Send some SPARQL queries to the SPARQL endpoint and check the results
+* Send some SPARQL queries to the SPARQL endpoint and check the results *the files in this folder provides SPARQL queries.
+E.g. the file verbs contains a SPARQL query that retrieves all the verbs (in lemos terminology) stored in the triple store.

-## Learn by example
-This is an example for the Spanish lexicalization of DBpedia.

-### Generation of RDF

-### Storing the RDF in a SPARQL endpoint (by using Jena Fuseki)

-### Make some queries to find out errors

-This query shows the DBpedia Classes, its gender and its form (singular/plural).
+  *This query shows, for each DBpedia Class (lemon:Reference), its gender and its number (singular/plural).

 ```
 prefix lexinfo: <http://www.lexinfo.net/ontology/2.0/lexinfo#>